 This an album about loss.
-Most of it was written and recorded alone in an off-grid house in the Australian bush.
+Most of it was written and recorded alone, in an off-grid house in the Australian bush.
+Most songs concern Norfolk and stories from the past, with the final two bringing us to the present, in Australia.

 This album is full of stories, both true and imagined.
 Even the cover image and typefaces have stories.